goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > We propose a novel objective with clipped probability ratios, which forms a pessimistic estimate
 > (i.e., lower bound) of the performance of the policy.
 To optimize policies, we alternate between
 > sampling data from the policy and performing several epochs of optimization on the sampled data

+The authors found a way to take the best RL algorithm of the time (TRPO) and make it work at scale.

 The following blogs & articles helped me write this section